 How to Fix ‘Steam Auth Timeout’ Error in Rust?

-Investigating for a server issue can determine if the error is a result of server-side problems.
-If servers are down or experiencing issues, the problem is not on the user’s end, and any client-side fixes will be ineffective until the server issue is resolved by the service provider.
+Investigate for a server issue to determine if the error is due to server-side problems.
+If servers are down or experiencing issues, client-side fixes will be ineffective until the service provider resolves the server issue.

 Check the current status of Steam using the third-party website SteamStat.us, which will inform you of any Steam server malfunctions in your region that could disrupt Rust’s online functionality.